junxit/us-congress-bills-113/metadata.md

 - 2013-08-01 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
 - 2013-08-01 — Rule H. Res.
 322 passed House.
 - 2013-08-01 — The previous question was ordered pursuant to the rule. (consideration: CR H5305)
+- 2013-09-09 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.